Deltares-research/urbanwb/docs/urbanwb_overview.rst

       then the excessive rainwater becomes runoff.
 In other words, only rainfall exceeding the interception storage capacity will run off.
 Given a very large interception storage capacity, there is no runoff generated.
     * Runoff on the paved roof is redistributed to sewer system and unpaved by predefined ratios.
-If part of building is disconnected to the sewer system, that disconnected fraction of runoff is assumed to flow to unpaved while connected fraction of runoff ends in the storm water drainage system (SWDS) and combined sewer system (MSS) at predefined proportions.
+If part of building is disconnected to the sewer system, for instance a small fraction of water on the roof will flow out the edge down to the ground, that disconnected fraction of runoff is assumed to flow to unpaved area.
+But the majority of runoff on the paved roof are connected to the sewer system, so it ends in the storm water drainage system (SWDS) and combined sewer system (MSS) at predefined proportions.

 Calculation order
 ^^^^^^^^^^^^^^^^^